Are you a YouTuber?

 Tip #2: Lawyer up before you sign any contract

-Therefore, you will need to get a hold of an entertainment Lawyer, pay them, and let them review your contract point by point with you to ensure that you understand what is going on.
+Therefore, you will need to get a hold of a YouTube Lawyer, pay them, and let them review your YouTube contract point by point with you to ensure that you understand the YouTuber law.

 Tip #3: Time moves fast online

-Two-year contract?
-That a lifetime, this is the internet, time moves first.
-In Simple terms, a lot can happen in two years.
-Therefore as a starting point you should look at the contract term that lasts from six months to a year depending on the deal that you are getting with the network.
+Therefore, as a starting point, you should look at the contract term that lasts from six months to a year depending on the deal that you are getting with the network.

-You should know that one reason the networks ask for a long term is so that they can reasonably sell you to their advertisers throughout the year, therefore, whatever you sign should take you out through the year.
+You should know that one reason the networks ask for a long-term commitment is so that they can reasonably sell you to their advertisers throughout the year.
+Therefore, whatever you sign should take you out through the year.